Sorted header abstract pattern

 When buying your first home you may be able to make a one-off withdrawal of most of your KiwiSaver savings – as long as you’ve been a KiwiSaver member for at least three years.
 You also may even qualify if you have owned property previously.

-Visit the Kāinga Ora website for more information.
+Visit the Kāinga Ora website for more information on using KiwiSaver for a first home.

 You can use KiwiSaver to save for retirement